nirajpathakkk/FAT32-Assignment/README.md

 You can find a FAT32 file image, fat32.img, in this repository.
 Also you can find the fat 32 specification, fatspec.pdf.
 You will need this specification to interpret the file system image correctly.

 ## Group
 You may work on this assignment in a group of two.
 Your group members must both be in the same section of the course.
 You must register your group at this [link](https://mavsuta-my.sharepoint.com/:x:/r/personal/trevor_bakker_uta_edu/Documents/Fall%202024%20Assignment%203%20Groups%20%20.xlsx?d=w11322791a62549439ece0a827cd7f621&csf=1&web=1&e=QdrhKz) by October 28th, 11:59pm.
+Make sure you have agreement with your group member before entering group information.
+Adding a person to a group or adding yourself to a group without prior discussion with the group member will be a 10 point deduction.

 ## Program Requirements